The Planning Division staff serves the City Council, the Planning Board, and the Historic Advisory Board and is responsible for two primary functions:

 - Reviewing proposed development projects for compliance with the City of Alameda's adopted policies and ordinances.

 Planning staff are available in the Permit Center to provide information on land use, zoning, site development standards, historic preservation, and General Plan policies.

 Planning Permits are sometimes confused with Building Permits; however, they are not the same.
 Building permits relate to the method of construction of a building or development.
-If your project requires a planning permit, it often also requires a building permit.
-Planning permit are also subject to conditions of approval.
+If your project requires a planning permit, it usually also requires a building permit.
+Planning permits are also subject to conditions of approval.

 The most common types of Planning Permits include: